mikeknep/website/_posts/2022-02-13-distributing-terraform-resources.md

 ```

 Each workspace has its own state file.
-Terraform will automatically set up approrpiate "paths" in your backend to avoid conflicts:
+Terraform will automatically set up appropriate "paths" in your backend to avoid conflicts:

 ```terraform
 # main.tf